BardicDefense/purple-hack/README.md

 ## Lockpicking

-Characters with the proper tools and either the Lockpicking feat or skill can attempt to pick locks.
-This is a Dex check, the difficulty scaling with the locks' complexity.
-If a character's lockpicking ability is from a feat rather than a skill, the difficulty should be a level lower.
+Characters with the proper tools and either the Lockpicking Skill can attempt to pick locks.

 A lockpicking attempt requires 1 turn.
 If a character fails, they can try again, but after two failed attempts, the character cannot try that lock again until they gain a level.

 ### Trapped Locks

-Noticing a trap on a lock requires a successful Perception check (having the Lockpicking feat reduces the difficulty to notice such traps by one level).
+Noticing a trap on a lock requires a successful Perception ability check (having the Lockpicking feat adds +1 to the roll).
 Only an active search for traps can reveal such traps without triggering them.
-In the case of multiple traps on a single lock, the referee will roll a separate Per check for each trap.
+In the case of multiple traps on a single lock, the referee will roll a separate Perception check for each trap.

 A successful lockpicking attempt disarms all detected traps in addition to opening the lock, but undetected traps will be set off automatically before any lockpicking roll is made, unless specified otherwise.